bart-kroon/TM1/doc/configuring.md

     * 1: content ID,
     * 2: test ID,
     * 3: atlas index,
-    * 4, 5: frame width and height.
+    * 4, 5, 6: frame width, frame height, and video format.
 * **outputGeometryVideoDataPathFmt**: the path format of the uncompressed geometry video data (GVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
 * **outputOccupancyVideoDataPathFmt**: the path format of the uncompressed occupancy video data (OVD), produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.
 * **outputTextureVideoDataPathFmt**: the path format of the uncompressed attribute video data (AVD) with attribute ID `ATTR_TEXTURE`, produced by the Encoder, with the same placeholders as `outputBlockToPatchMapPathFmt`.